ROCK-LAB-PRIVATE-LIMITED/federate.ai/README.md

 Federate is also built for advanced power-users on high-end hardware.
 It runs on **any Mac or PC** you can throw at it, unlocking system-level features like desktop automation, local speech-to-text with hotword detection, and text-to-speech voice generation.

-It is designed to be accessible by everyone, while being incredibly powerful for those with top-tier setups.
+It is designed to be accessible by everyone, while being incredibly powerful.

 ---